TanStack/router/docs/framework/react/api/router/RouterEventsType.md

 ## RouterEvents properties

-After subscribing to an event in the router, the following properties become accessible in the event object when the event is emitted.
+After subscribing to an event in the router, the following properties become accessible in the first argument of the callback function once it has been emitted.

 ### `type` property